 Service fees are per address.
 Includes one or two persons attempted at one address, up to four to five attempts at service and a notarized proof(s) of service.

 You can email, mail or hand deliver your documents to our office.
 Or you can pay to have us pick them up, $40+ (depending on location).
 If you email, the first 10 printed pages are free then only $0.10 per page thereafter.
+If you feel there is good possibility we will substitute serve your documents to another co-occupant or co-worker, then make sure you pay for sub-mailing copies when paying copy cost.
+Then if we do substitute service of your Oregon documents we will do the required substitute mailing for you.

 Email your documents to our office and them immediately make a payment via our website’s “Make a Payment” tab.